-Inaccurate Textbooks Create Igloo Myth in Alaska Published in Tundra Times Nov.
-19, 1962 By HOWARD ROCK Times Editor For great many years there has been an erroneous image in connection with the snow igloo in Alaska.
-It persists because educators have not bothered to correct certain textbooks used in school in the United States.
-It is disconcerting to say the least, for an Eskimo pupil in Alaska to read in his textbook that he lives in snow igloos.
-The Eskimo student has never seen a snow igloo, It is also likely that his parents or grandparents have never seen a snow igloo unless they have traveled east to Can- It is no wonder that tourists from the lower states are often disappointed in finding out that the Eskimos in Alaska have never lived in snow igloos.
-The common remark has been, "But I read in my geography book that you live in snow igloos.
-No Snow Igloos Although Alaskan Eskimos have never lived in snow igloos, there are other Eskimos who do.
-These are Canadian Eskimos They are nomadic and out of necessity use snow igloos.
+Inaccurate Textbooks Create Igloo Myth in Alaska

+Published in Tundra Times Nov.
+19, 1962

+By HOWARD ROCK Times Editor

+For great many years there has been an erroneous image in connection with the snow igloo in Alaska.
+It persists because ed-ucators have not bothered to correct certain textbooks used in school in the United States.

+It is disconcerting to say the for an Eskimo pupil in Alaska to read in his textbook that he lives in snow igloos.
+The Eskimo student has never seen a snow igloo, It is also likely that his parents or grandparents have never seen a snow igloo unless they have traveled east to Canada.

+It is no wonder that tourists from the lower states are often disappointed in finding out that the Eskimos in Alaska have never lived in snow igloos.
+The com-mon remark has been, "But I read in my geography book that you live in snow igloos.

+No Snow Igloos

+Although Alaskan Eskimos have never lived in snow igloos, there are other Eskimos who do.
+These are Canadian Eskimos.
+They are nomadic and out of necessity use snow igloos.
 Their economy depends on moving with the animals they hunt for subsistence.
 They use the snow igloo as a temporary dwelling.

 When a hunter or traveler in Alaska is caught in a storm or cannot make the distance home, he makes temporary shelter for the night.
+Not knowing how to make a snow igloo like his Canadian cousin, he digs into a bank

+Some Alaskan Eskimos who are close to the Canadian border do know how to build snow igloos because they have learned the art of making them from Canadian Eskimos.

+Florida Igloo

-Not knowing how to make a snow igloo like his Canadian cousin, he digs into a bank of snow.
-Some Alaskan Eskimos who are close to the Canadian border do know how to build snow igloos because they have learned the art of making them from Canadian Eskimos Florida Igloo When Paul Tiulana of King Island was asked by a tourist if he had ever seen a snow igloo, he replied, "Only once."
-"Where was that?" the tourist asked 'In Florida," was Tiulana's He had seen the igloo while The had seen the gloo while on a tourist promotional tour in one of the warmest of the states.
+When Paul Tiulana of King Island was asked by a tourist if he had ever seen a snow igloo, he replied, "Only once."
+"Where was that?" the tourist asked.
+"In Florida," was Tiulana's one of the warmest of the states.
 The sod igloo is, and was, a permanent type home in Alaska, permanent homes and villages were a necessity.
-Villages were were a necessity.
 Villages were picked because of their strategic economic value.
 There was no need to be nomadic.
 Animals were plentiful and nature provided a succession of animals, that is, when one specie left a different specie migrated to take its place and in turn was hunted.
-To take advantage of these excellent hunting conditions the ancient Eskimo in Alaska devised a home that was ideal for the climate of the Arctic-the sod This is how he builds it.